dcweaver/UFOs/README.md

 ![state_filter](static/images/state_filter.png)

-* The country filter is not shown, as every data point in this array took place in the US, so filtering by US would not change the results.
+* **note** The country filter is not shown, as every data point in this array took place in the US, so filtering by US would not change the results.

 ![shape_filter](static/images/shape_filter.png)